The Human Seasons

 Mists: Fog or haze, symbolizing confusion or things that are unclear.

-Threshold brook: A small stream that one passes over, symbolizing things
+Threshold brook: starting point of a small stream that one passes over, symbolizing things

 that pass unnoticed.